 - Pregnant Women: A cup or two a day is generally fine, but it’s best to keep it moderate because of the caffeine.
 Lots of pregnant mothers in Turkey drink it when slightly brewed.

-- Kids & Elderly: Low-caffeine or diluted tea is common in family homes and usually well-tolerated.
+- Kids & Elderly: Low-caffeine or diluted tea is common in family homes and is usually well-tolerated.
 It is not stimulation as much as warmth and connection.

 - Caffeine-Sensitive Individuals: If you’re sensitive, try steeping it lighter or switching to herbal versions like apple tea or linden.
 It provides you with the warm tea sensation minus the jitters.